How do you make banana chocolate chip muffins?

 - Whisk dry ingredients into wet ingredients until just barely incorporated (it’s ok to see some streaks of flour!), then carefully fold in chocolate chips.

 - Divide muffin batter between prepared muffin tins fulling about 4/5 of the way to the top.
 Top each with a sprinkling of turbinado sugar and extra chocolate chips, if desired.
+(If you fill muffin tins to the very top, cook for 22 minutes!)

 - Bake for 20 minutes, or until a skewer or cake tester inserted into the middle of the muffin comes out clean or with very few moist crumbs on it.
 Allow to cool for 5 minutes before transferring muffins to a wire rack to cool completely.